Living-with-machines/TargetedSenseDisambiguation/data/grouped_senses.md

 6,	other,	"If none of the previous senses apply."

 * Note I: compound noun is not currently part of the crowdsourcing task.
 * Note II: Grouping of senses created by Daniel Wilson and Kaspar Beelen, based on discussion on 12th November.
 A first version of this classificaiton can be found in [this](https://docs.google.com/spreadsheets/d/1r_4Ttre5I9-P7yY1d7u1f6_i5RJ76EHzHqiPRTd4uC4/edit?usp=sharing) document.
+We selected five primary groupings of machine senses, based on a generous, and open-ended set of definitions that we could potentially return to and refine in future.
+We attempted to balance an intuitive sense of comprehensiveness (to cover the largest number of occurrences) with an economy of options (limited in this case to 5).